Bouncy Ball NG Factsheet

 You can download all the images below, plus icons and title images.

 Lee Patterson has been programming since the 1980's.
 He started his career in video games and worked at places like Electronic Arts Canada.
-Since then he has gone onto business software (where the grass was NOT greener) and is now returning to his passion for video games.
+Since then he has gone onto business software and is now returning to his passion for video games.

 The Tandy Radio Shack Color Computer 3 from 1986, was the machine he cut his teeth on.
 An 8-bit machine with under powered graphics and sound hardware, but his love just the same.
 He first learned to program in Color BASIC.
 He then went on to learn C, C++, and Java.